rubygarage/rubygarage.github.com/slides/ruby-basics.markdown

 --

 ## RVM Best Practices
-- Use `.rvmrc` files for each of your individual projects
+- Use `.ruby-version` and `.ruby-gemset` files for each of your individual projects
-- Check your `.rvmrc` into source control
+- Check your `.ruby-version` file into source control
 - Use per-project gemsets
 - Deploy with rvm when possible